HereAround/oscar-website/getting-started/install-linux.md

 1. *OSCAR* requires [Julia](https://julialang.org) 1.6.0 or higher.
 We recommend using the latest stable release of Julia.
 2. We suggest installing Julia via [juliaup](https://github.com/JuliaLang/juliaup) for easy updates and version management. *juliaup* will automatically install the latest stable release of Julia and allows you to manage multiple Julia versions if needed.
-3. To install Julia via *juliaup*, run the following command in your WSL terminal:
+3. To install Julia via *juliaup*, run the following command in your terminal:
    ```sh
    curl -fsSL https://install.julialang.org | sh
    ```